Advertisement

 Provence-Alpes-Côte d’Azur, southeastern France

 The general far from kind stereotype is that people from this region are seen as liars, cheaters, and racists and weird speakers of French, given the strong accent.
-The Marseillais are accused of being violent criminals and people from Nice are apparently not nice at all.
+The Marseillais are often accused of being violent criminals and people from Nice are apparently not nice at all.

 The people of Provence are said to be quite lazy, as demonstrated in their expression: “If you get the urge to do some work, sit down until it passes”.